NETFLIX REVIEW 2026

 Key notes:

-The ad-supported plan can have limited titles due to licensing restrictions.
+The ad-supported plan includes most films and TV shows, but some titles can still be unavailable due to licensing restrictions.

 Is Netflix Premium 4K Worth the Extra Money in 2026?